Avanti-Software/api-docs/docs/Getting-Started-Clients.md

 You can find all the available endpoints in the Avanti API section.
 You can work with your API developer to identify the endpoint that works for your integration.

+Does a third-party API developer need access to the API documentation?
+Send the developer’s email to your Client Success Manager or Implementation Specialist; they’ll send your third-party API developer an invite to our API documentation.

 <!-- theme: info -->

 > ##### Additional Information